 Project Location: First Street West Frontage of Depot Park

 During winter storms in 2019, a metal pipe at the downstream end of this drainage channel collapsed, resulting in a sinkhole in a pedestrian pathway over the drainage channel.
 Temporary repairs kept drainage flowing through the rest of the rainy season.
-The pathway supported by this culvert has been closed and is no longer needed.
+The pathway supported by this culvert has been removed.

-The project includes removal of the culvert and pedestrian crossing, removal of four eucalyptus tree trunks and roots, enlargement of the drainage channel to reduce flooding, and stabilization of channel banks along the Depot Park frontage.
-Tree removal will occur outside of the bird nesting season.
-Replacement trees will be planted between the Depot Park picnic area and the drainage channel.
+The project includes removal of stumps and roots from four eucalyptus trees, enlargement of the drainage channel to reduce flooding, and stabilization of channel banks along the Depot Park frontage.
+Trees will be planted between the Depot Park picnic area and the drainage channel.
 Vegetation will be planted along the channel.
 The existing pathway in Depot Park will be reconstructed to end at the picnic area.
 The boardwalk south of the bike path will be retained.

 Project Budget: TBD